DHTMLX/docs-todolist/docs/api/rest_api/routes/DELETE routes/Delete_tasks.md

 ### Description

-@short:Returns an empty promise object in case a task is successfully removed.
+@short:Returns an empty promise object in case a task is successfully removed

 The route handles the DELETE request made to the **'/tasks{id}'** path and sent by the [**send**](api/rest_api/methods/send_method.md) method to perform the **delete-task** operation (see [**delete-task**](api/methods/deletetask_method.md)).